 The Nu Sigma Upsilon (NSU) Chapter of the Alpha Eta Society was elected Chapter 68 to the society on December 5th 2008.
 The purpose was to recognize the outstanding achievement of our students, faculty and alumni in all areas of health care sciences.
 Chapter members must meet strict qualifications for induction that include demonstration of significant scholarship, leadership and contribution to the health care professions.

-Our chapter has quickly grown to include over 300 members from various disciplines within the College of Health Care Sciences.& These include Anesthesiologist Assistant, Audiology, Health & Human Performance, Health Sciences, Medical Sonography, Occupational Therapy, Respiratory Therapy, Physical Therapy, Physician Assistant and Speech Language.
+Our chapter has grown to include over 700 members from various disciplines within the College of Health Care Sciences.& These include Anesthesiologist Assistant, Audiology, Health & Human Performance, Health Sciences, Medical & Cardiovascular Sonography, Occupational Therapy, Respiratory Therapy, Physical Therapy, Physician Assistant and Speech Language.